Skip to content

 go_to(node)

-Get path from current node to specified node from same tree
+Get path from current node to specified node from same tree, uses get_path function.

 Parameters: